IMMM-SFA/statepop/README.md

 - First_Pop_Add.R (Modifies output)
   - Adds the base-year population to the projected population table that starts with 2011.
 After running this script, the resulting population table starts with 2010.

+- State_Level_Migration.R (Generates additional output)
+  - Generates two dataframes for each state, one migration numbers from all other states to the current state, and the other migration from the current state to all other states.

+- Regional_Migration_Vis.R
+  - Visualizes projected regional migration from each region (south, west, midwest, northeast) to the others based on the migration numbers of the constituent states of each region.

 - Pop_Dis_Vis.R (Generates additional output)
   - Visualizes contributing factors to U.S. state-level population.
 For each state, it disaggregates population change